rajko-horvat/OpenCiv1/README.md

 The <b>Debug mode (Shift-56)</b> can be toggled by pressing Alt + D Key.</p>

 ## How to install release version of OpenCiv1
-<p>The file OpenCiv1.exe should be copied directly into installed and working DOS Civilization game directory.</p>
+<p>The files from the Release should be copied directly into installed and working DOS Civilization game directory.</p>

 <p>The only dependency is .NET 8</p>

 ## How to run the code
 If you want to compile the code, it is assumed that:
 <ul>
-<li>You are using Visual Studio 2022.</li>
+<li>You are using Visual Studio 2022 (or equivalent).</li>
-<li>You have .NET 8 installed.</li>
+<li>.NET 8 is installed.</li>
+<li>Avalonia, Avalonia.Desktop, Avalonia.Fonts.Iter and Avalonia.Themes.Fluent dependencies are installed.</li>
-<li>For debugging you have installed DOS Civilization game at 'c:\Dos\Civ1\', or at '~/Dos/Civ1/' if you are using Linux.
+<li>For debugging you have installed DOS Civilization game at 'c:\Dos\Civ1\', or at '~/Dos/Civ1/' if you are using Linux (uppercase files!).
-It's where it's home directory resides (Images, palettes, text and save games are loaded/saved there, for now).</li>
+It is where its home directory resides (Images, palettes, text and save games are loaded/saved there, for now).</li>
-<li>For Release mode it is expected that OpenCiv1.exe (for simlicity) is put directly into directory with resource files,
+<li>For Release mode it is expected that OpenCiv1 and it's dependencies (for simlicity) are put directly into directory with resource files,
 for example: 'c:\Dos\Civ1\', '~/Dos/Civ1/' or any other path.</li>
 </ul>